apegadoboureghida/cs445_project/README.md

 > Note: The project is going to be deploy in the root folder of Tomcat and port 8080
 > (ex: http://localhost:8080/menu)

+> This create two .war files one in the main folder of the project and another one (a copy) on tomcat folder.

 License
 ----